 Always a team player, Aronian has played in the German Bundesliga, the Israeli National League, in the Dutch, Spanish and French Team championships, in the European Club Cup as well as the World Team Championship (2005) and World Team Championship (2010).
 In the Russian Team Championship in 2005, he scored 7.5/9 with an Elo performance rating of around 2850, and in the World Chess Team Championship (2011) he lead Armenia to gold, scoring a personal silver for top board with his 5/8 (TPR 2826).
+He also won an individual gold playing top board for Armenia in the FIDE World Team Championship (2013).
 He has played for Armenia in the European Team Championships in 1999 (winning team gold), 2005, 2007 (individual silver), 2009.
 He lead Armenia to fourth place in the European Team Championship (2011) and in the European Team Championship (2013), winning individual silver and bronze on board 1 in 2011 and 2013 respectively.
-He also won an individual gold playing top board for Armenia in the FIDE World Team Championship (2013).
+He won team and individual silver playing board one at the European Team Championship (2015).

 In April 2012, Aronian and Vladimir Kramnik, as part of their preparation for the 2013 Candidates Tournament, played a six-game training match in Zurich.
 The Kramnik - Aronian (2012) match was drawn 3-3 (+1 -1 =4).